VyshnavCJ/MovieLand/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# MovieLand

+A Simple project to learn React
+This Website shows movie name and year which we search on search bar

 ## Available Scripts